 Please click here which will take you to the managing emotions page for further information.

 The Macmillan Information and Support Service is based across both hospitals on the Greenlea Unit (opposite ward 6) at Huddersfield Royal Infirmary and at the Jayne Garforth Macmillan Unit at Calderdale Royal Hospital.

 In First Steps we talk about "What Matters To You" and help provide you with information which is relevant to you at the beginning of your cancer experience, but we are also here to support you right through the journey.

 You can find out more about the support provided by our Macmillan Information and Support Service by clicking here or the services support tab on the right.

-Please follow this link which will take you to a new page where you can tell us about yourself.
-This information will help us to understand more about you and how we can best support you as you go through your cancer journey.
+Please follow this link which will take you to the page where you can tell us more about yourself.

 Please note, if your question needs an urgent response you should contact your clinical team directly.

 The First Steps team aim to respond to your question within a few days.
 Please bear in mind the information team's working days are Monday to Friday.
 Any questions submitted may be used anonymously as part of the frequently asked question section of the First Steps website.